 There are two things that I, however, don't like so much about Bondora.
 The first thing is that there is no buyback guarantee on the loans proposed by Bondora, therefore exposing you to more risk compared to other platforms like Mintos.
 However, the returns are usually higher than other platforms.
 The second thing I don't like that much is that there is no way to invest by hand, you need to use their portfolio manager.
 However, the portfolio manager is working very well and has given me consistent returns since the time I started investing on Bondora.

-The third platform I will mention here is Lendy, which is a platform based in the UK.
-Compared to other platforms, all the loans on Lendy are attached to some real estate projects, for example renovating a building.
-This makes it really interesting, as you are both investing in P2P lending loans but also indirectly in the UK real estate market.
-They don't have a fully automated way to invest in new loans, however, you can pre-allocate some of your money so it will be automatically invested once new loans are available.
+The third platform (and the one I like more and more those days) I will mention here is Grupeer.
+Compared to other platforms, some of the loans available on the platforms are attached to real estate projects, for example renovating a building.
+This makes it really interesting, as you can invest in 'typical' P2P lending loans but also directly in real estate development projects.
+Those real estate investments are actually listed on a separate page, so you can really get a lot of details about each of them before investing.

 The last platform I wanted to mention here is Twino.
 Twino is also based in Latvia, and also proposes mostly loans that come with a buyback guarantee, so it's a really safe platform to invest in.
 As of 2017, they have been active for 5 years, and also have been profitable which is very good sign of stability in the future.
 You can also completely automate your investments, so it's also a platform where you can make a completely passive Peer-to-Peer lending investments.
 The only issue I got at some point with Twino is that they didn't have enough good loans to invest in (loans protected by the buyback guarantee), so I had some money sitting there for a month or so.
 However, they quickly introduced more quality loans, and I didn't have the problem since.